rapenne-s/bento/doc/how-to.md

 As each host is sending a log upon rebuild to tell if it failed or succeeded, the files are used to check what happened since the sftp file `last_time_changed` was created.

-Using `bento status` you can track the current state of each hosts (time since last update, current NixOS version, status report)
+Using `bento status` you can track the current state of each hosts (time since last update, current NixOS version, status report).

+Bento will display the current state of the fleet, and wait for a change in the chroot directory to display the status again.

 [![asciicast](https://asciinema.org/a/520504.svg)](https://asciinema.org/a/520504)